yomibam/yomibam/README.md

 - 👋 Hi, I’m @yomibam
-- 👀 I’m interested in blockchain development
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning web3 development
+- 🌱 I’m currently learning IBM Full Stack Software Development
-- 💞️ I’m looking to collaborate on any web development project
+- 💞️ I’m looking to collaborate on any software development project
 - 📫 How to reach me by email; yomibamidele23@gmail.com

 <!---